-Hurricanes can strike at anytime during the Atlantic Hurricane Season, Typically June-November, but is getting increasingly early.
+Hurricanes can strike at any time during the Atlantic Hurricane Season, Typically June-November, but is getting increasingly early.
 Most Atlantic Hurricanes do not trouble New York.
-They head harmlessly out over the atlantic.
-More ften New York recives the remennts of the storms.
-These are fast moving weather bands that bring heavy rain and high winds fleetingly but nothing damaging or disruptive.
+They head harmlessly out over the Atlantic.
+More often New York receives the remnants of the storms.
+These are fast-moving weather bands that bring heavy rain and high winds fleetingly but nothing damaging or disruptive.

 Every now and then though a fully developed storm wanders up the seaboard and smashes into the State.
 Hurricane Irene and Super Storm Sandy are the most recent examples but these events are rare and should not affect your planning.

 It’s also possible in Summer to get Heatwaves.
 These are normally areas of low pressure and as such atmospheric conditions can trap dust and pollution at low levels making the city a fairly unpleasant place to be.
 Very hot humid and hazy.
 It can reach levels that are actually hazardous to your health.
 Especially if you have health problems already.

 Fortunately, this level of severe weather is quite rare.
 It’s not really worth worrying about.
 Just Book your trip, make sure you have good travel insurance in place, and always pay attention to announcements and statements from the authorities.
 In all likelihood, your trip will go off without a hitch.
 However while rare, the current Climate Instabilities are causes these events to be more and more frequent.

 Have Your Say